percona/percona-server-mongodb-operator/source/faq.rst

 The Operator allows you to deploy additional (so-called *sidecar*) containers to the Pod.
-You can use this feature to run debugging tools, some specific monitoring solutions, etc. Add such sidecar container to the ``deploy/cr.yaml`` configuration file, specifying at least its name and image as follows:
+You can use this feature to run debugging tools, some specific monitoring solutions, etc. Add such sidecar container to the ``deploy/cr.yaml`` configuration file, specifying its name and image, and possibly a command to
+run:

 .. code:: yaml